-The combined inferred mineral resources of the Airstrip deposit at a 0.3 g/t Au cut-off and the Powerline deposit at a 0.3 g/t Au cut-off, are 312.9 million tonnes at an average gold grade of 0.61 g/t for a total of 6,181,000 ounces of gold.
+The combined inferred mineral resources of the Airstrip deposit at a 0.3 g/t Au cut-off and the Powerline deposit at a 0.3 g/t Au cut-off, are 347.5 million tonnes at an average gold grade of 0.63 g/t for a total of 7,003,000 ounces of gold.

 It should be noted that mineral resources are not mineral reserves and do not have demonstrated economic viability.
 There is no certainty that all or any part of the mineral resources estimated will be converted into mineral reserves.
 The estimate of mineral resources may be materially affected by future changes in environmental, permitting, legal, title, taxation, socio-political, marketing, or other relevant issues.
-However, there are no currently known issues that negatively impact the stated mineral resources.
+Areas of uncertainty that may materially impact the Mineral Resource Estimate include: